-Herbal remedy blamed for high cancer rate in Taiwan: studyApril 9th, 2012 in Cancer /
+Herbal remedy blamed for high cancer rate in Taiwan: studyApril 9, 2012 by Kerry Sheridan in Medicine & Health / Cancer

 A toxic ingredient in a popular herbal remedy is linked to more than half of all cases of urinary tract cancer in Taiwan where use of traditional medicine is widespread, said a US study Monday.